AStrizh/MORSE_Project/README.md

    The project was built with PyCharm on Windows
    There should be no issues importing into PyCharm

-   When launched Main UI will ask for a file name and a series of dates as per instructions
+   When launched Main UI will prompt user for interaction

 ## Files

-   Main - Launched the program
+   Main - Launches the program
    ReadTrades - Used for first task, returns trade at time with record_at_time() method
    ReadStats - Used for second task, calculates statistics  with the read_stat_record() method
    Trade - Object to contain a trade object